chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

    - This Domain should have the **Configure client access** Domain Setting enabled.

-     You can enable this setting from within your Identity Domain's dashboard by navigating to **Settings**, locating the **Access signing certificate**, and verifying the **Configure client access** Check Box is checked.
+     You can enable this setting from within your Identity Domain's dashboard by navigating to **Settings**, locating the **Access signing certificate**, and verifying that the **Configure client access** Check Box is checked.

 2. Integrated Applications